Kaydonbob03/GPT-Work/README.md

 Copyright ⓒ 2023 Kayden Cormier | Copyright ⓒ 2023 K-GamesMedia

+To use any of these programs you will need an openai api key.
+You can get one [here](https://platform.openai.com/account/api-keys)
+To use the GPTaudio script you will also need an azure key. you can get one [here](https://portal.azure.com/#home) and then navigate to speech services and make an api key.
+You will also need Google Cloud services credentials.
+Google Cloud credentials can be found [here](https://console.cloud.google.com/apis/credentials)

 The Included Files are as Follows:

 1. Changelog.md - A changelog of the updates to the files below